ReportedUser/Robot_Control_with_depth_camera/README.md

 Next steps I'll be adding to this project:

 - Pick and Place using the depth camera.
-- Improve code qualty of life.
+- Improve code quality of life.